mekkablue/Glyphs-Scripts/README.md

 * **New Tab with all Selected Glyph Combinations:** takes your selected glyphs and opens a new tab with all possible combinations of the letters.
 Also outputs a string for copying into the macro window, in case the opening of the tab fails.
 * **New Tab with All Group Members:** Select two glyphs, e.g. ‘Ta’, run the script, and it will open a new tab with all combinations of the right kerning group of T with the left kerning group of a.
 * **Reset alternate glyph width:** resets the width of suffixed glyphs to the width of their unsuffixed counterparts.
 E.g., *Adieresis.ss01* will be reset to the width of *Adieresis*.
+* **Reset Compound Metrics to First Component:** Looks for the first component in a compound glyph, sets it back to x=0 and inherits its width.
+Useful for syncing numerators and denominators.
 * **Steal kerning from InDesign:** steals the kerning from text set in InDesign.
 Useful for extracting InDesign’s Optical Kerning values.
 * **Steal kerning groups:** steals left/right kerning groups for all selected glyphs from a 2nd font. *Needs Vanilla.*
 * **Steal sidebearings:** steals the sidebearing values for all selected glyphs from a 2nd font.
 Ignores metrics keys like '=x+20'. *Needs Vanilla.*